 The US Food and Drug Administration recently authorized booster shots of COVID-19 vaccines for use in immunocompromised patients.5 It isn’t clear yet how much patients with hematologic malignancies will benefit from a third vaccine dose.
 Some solid organ transplant recipients with low or no antibody titers after a second vaccine dose and some lymphoma patients have been reported to respond to a booster dose despite having received Rituxan or BTK inhibitor treatment.10,11

-Response to COVID-19 Vaccines in Multiple Myeloma Can Be Suboptimal
+Response to COVID-19 Vaccines Myeloma Suboptimal - Risk Persists

 Patients with multiple myeloma appear to have a widely variable response to COVID-19 vaccines, according to a study published in Cancer Cell.
 Mount Sinai researchers found that multiple myeloma patients mount variable and sometimes suboptimal responses after receiving the Pfizer-BioNTech or Moderna COVID-19 vaccines.
 Almost 16 percent of these patients developed no detectible antibodies after both vaccine doses.